validatedpatterns/gitea-chart/README.md

 [Gitea](https://gitea.io/en-us/) is a community managed lightweight code hosting solution written in Go.
 It is published under the MIT license.

-Readme will be updated with examples in the next few days

 ## Introduction

 This helm chart has taken some inspiration from https://github.com/jfelten/gitea-helm-chart